Skip to main content

 A special investigator is set to analyze and propose how student health can be strengthened in order to better meet the students' needs.
 The regulations on support measures in schools must also be reviewed.
 It must, among other things, become easier to place students in smaller and flexible teaching groups.

-The assignment must be reported by March 7, 2025 at the latest.
+The assignment will be reported by March 7, 2025 at the latest.

 The investigator shall, among other things,